 - Access to Funding In the past, Pancontinental has funded its operations by several means; funds received from the divestment of project areas, investment partner expenditure on the Company's behalf (carried expenditure) and equity markets.
 Volatility in capital markets or the exploration industry could limit the Company's access to future funding.
-Pancontinental has successfully reached out to the equity market twice this year, with broker support and without issue (once during the financial year and once post financial year).
+Pancontinental has successfully reached out to the equity market this year, with broker support and without issue.
 The Company has maintained a long and successful relationship with the broking house who has supported the majority of funds raised this year.
-The Company continues to seek partnering opportunities such as those negotiated in the past which have allowed the Company to participate in multi-million dollar exploration programs such as drilling exploration wells in Kenya and Namibia. - Market Prices Oil and gas price volatility as well as currency fluctuations in the Australian and United States dollars.
+The Company continues to seek partnering opportunities such as those negotiated in the past which have allowed the Company to participate in multi-million dollar exploration programs such as drilling exploration wells in Kenya and Namibia. - Market Prices Oil and gas price volatility as well as currency fluctuations in Australian and United States dollars.
 Commodity prices and foreign exchange rates are subject to global economic forces.
 Although the Company is not in production and there is not a material business risk in that regard, the Company's operations are affected due to exploration budgets and overall activity in the exploration sector.